 Last year, my daughter and I came up with a big list of items she liked to eat in each category (protein, snack item, fruit, veggie and dairy).
 Each week when I was making my shopping list, I would have her go over the list and provide me a few of her favorites.

-If my kids are stumped on ideas, then we look at Pinterest (I have a whole board on easy lunch ideas).
+If the kids are stumped on ideas, take a look at Pinterest for Inspiration.

 My kids don’t request a ton of variety, so once we find things we like we tend to stick to them!